 - Number of students participating; - Number of software modules developed and uploaded to the E-CAM repository, meeting the E-CAM quality standards; - Number of certificates of competence in scientific software development (obtained after module certification).

-In addition, from this year on we will also monitor the number of accounts having access to the E-CAM training platform; the number of lectures captured and stored there and the number of topics covered.
+In addition, we also monitor the number of accounts having access to the E-CAM training platform; the number of lectures captured and stored there and the number of topics covered.